mkwm/vcopernicus/README.md

 Coordinating webserver serves as "hub" for whole cluster of virtualized Copernicus devices - it provides both GUI for user input (buttons, motion, knob rotation) or presenting device state (LEDs, servo dashboard) and API for communicating between web browser (which serves as GUI client) and serial port handler.

 Serial port handler translates API events to serial port data and vice versa.
-At the moment, it works only with serial port (physical or virtual) exposed using UNIX sockets.
+There are several transport methods available.

 Both webserver and handler make extensive use of HTML5 Server-Sent Events mechanism.